Global ReLeaf Project Criteria

 Global ReLeaf provides cost-share grants for restoration tree-planting projects conducted by nonprofit organizations and public agencies in the U.S. and around the world.
 These grants are expected to be strongly leveraged with other funds and in-kind resources.
 Grant funds may be used to support a variety of activities associated with restoration tree planting (e.g. seedling acquisition, site preparation, transportation, equipment and supplies, contractors and volunteer organizing).

-For 2014 projects, proposals will be solicited and accepted in September 2013.
-Grant awards will be announced by the end of January 2014.
-If interested, consider checking our website periodically, as our grant application period may change.
 Please review the criteria below in determining whether to submit and how best to complete the Global ReLeaf Grant Application.
 We encourage you to use these criteria as a reference for completing your application, particularly the Grant Narrative section.
 Applications that are completed fully and thoughtfully will be given the strongest consideration.

 Proposals must be submitted by non-profit organizations or public agencies that have expertise and experience in conducting tree planting projects.